argoproj/argo-helm/charts/argo/README.md

 ## Usage Notes:
 This chart defaults to setting the `controller.instanceID.enabled` to `false` now, which means the deployed controller will act upon any workflow deployed to the cluster.
 If you would like to limit the behavior and deploy multiple workflow controllers, please use the `controller.instanceID.enabled` attribute along with one of it's configuration options to set the `instanceID` of the workflow controller to be properly scoped for your needs.

+## Argo v2.5.x Upgrade

+In Argo versions v2.5.0 and beyone, the UI has been deprecated and replaced by the argo server.
+In future versions of this chart, `ui.enabled` will be defaulted to `false` and it may be removed entirely.
+We suggest migrating in order to utilize the new functionality.

 ## Values

 The `values.yaml` contains items used to tweak a deployment of this chart.